Shikhar-github-dotcom/apni-kaksha-/README.md

 # apni-kaksha-
-A tutorial for learning git and github,
+A tutorial for learning git and github, git repo